Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Results and Discussion

 \subsection{Inference Speed}

 To evaluate the real-time processing ability of our method, we ran an inference speed experiment on a NVIDIA® RTX 3090 GPU.
-The inference timing includes the entire forward pass.
-The data loading and the correction rendering are excluded from the timing block.

-Also, we evaluate the frame rate of the gradient descent-based method we implemented in the previous experiment.
-Although the official implementation was not released, we applied the same accelerating techniques as our method to make it run as fast as possible.
-The result is shown in Table~\ref{tab:speed}.
+The inference timing encompassed the entire forward pass.
+This included the rendering of the uncorrected configuration.
+The data loading and the correction rendering were excluded from the timing.
+For comparison, we evaluated the frame rate of the gradient descent-based method.
+To make this approach run as fast as possible, we applied the same acceleration techniques as our method.
+The results of these tests are shown in Table~\ref{tab:speed}.

-To gather the practical inference speed, we set the batch size to $1$ to simulate the real-time processing scenario.
-The inference speed experiment was performed on over 1,000 samples, with 100 samples processed prior to the start of the timer to ensure that the GPU warmed up.
-For the gradient descent method, we set a convergence loss threshold for termination, as opposed to letting it run for the maximum allowed iterations.
-And once it terminates, it uses the prior correction to initialize its guess.
+To simulate a real-time inference scenario, we set the batch size to $1$.
+The inference speed experiment was performed on 1,800 samples from a trajectory, with an extra 100 samples processed prior to the start of the timer to warm up the GPU.
+For the gradient descent method, we let it run for up to a maximum of 100 iterations per sample over the same 1,800 samples.
+The number of iterations reported is the average of across the steps taken per inference on the full test set.

-Although the gradient descent method is slightly faster on a single inference.
-The iterative solution requires multiple iterations to converge, whereas our method is deterministic with a single shot.
-Hence, our method demonstrated approximately $4\times$ faster inference, which, being close to \SI{30}{\hertz}, is feasible for real-time control at low speeds.
+Although the gradient descent method is slightly faster on a single iteration, the iterative solution requires multiple executions to converge, whereas our method is single-shot deterministic.
+Hence, compared to the gradient descent method, our method demonstrated approximately $4\times$ faster inference for monocular inputs and $8\times$ faster inference for stereo inputs, which, being close to \SI{30}{\hertz}, is feasible for real-time control at low speeds.